kaftejiman/pwn/ret2csu/README.md

 # ELI5 ret2csu

-DISCLAIMER: as far as I understand, take it with a grain of salt
+As far as my understanding goes, take it with a grain of salt

 <div id="table-of-contents">
 <h2>Table of Contents</h2>